ob1ong/ESP32-LLM-internal-monolouge-BLE-APP/README.md

 ---

-note: image is rotated 90 to the right and flipped left right for current hardware
+note: image in the app is rotated 90 to the right and flipped left right for current hardware